floshin/dhamma/dhamma.md

 in understanding this, one understands the dhamma and its point -- which is the "awakening of the dhamma eye", i. e. becoming independent of others in interpreting the dhamma, becoming able to understand it experientially.

+---

+## The Noble Eightfold Path

+* right view
+* right resolve
+* right speech
+* right conduct
+* right livelihood
+* right effort
+* right mindfulness
+* right samadhi

+Buddha is said to have told Subhadda before his death:

+> In whatsoever doctrine and discipline, Subhadda, the Ariyan Eightfold Path is not found, there is not found any man of true sainthood (...).
+But in that Doctrine and Discipline in which is found the Ariyan Eightfold Path, there are men of true sainthood.

+---

 ## Right View

 https://www.reddit.com/r/HillsideHermitage/comments/1aropkz/what_did_the_householders_in_the_buddhas_time_see/